Water quality FAQs

 What is added to my water?

 Well water is chlorinated for disinfecting requirements to keep the distribution system safe from pathogenic bacteria.
-At three of our Water Treatment Plants, an orthophosphate chemical is added for lead and copper control and bio-purge chemical is added as a corrosion inhibitor.
+At three of our Water Treatment Plants, an orthophosphate chemical is added for lead and copper control and as a corrosion inhibitor.

 Why does water need to be disinfected?